 - participation or non-participation will not affect your benefit entitlements or premiums or your client relationship in any way

 - if you do not wish to participate in a program after you are invited to join, you may decline the invitation or may, at any time, withdraw from any program in which you may have been enrolled.

 If you are a provider (such as a health provider), we collect and use information about the provider, including their charges and health outcomes, that may include personal information, to administer claims, deal with complaints, obtain feedback on members’ experience or the performance of providers, update members and understand costs including out of pocket (gap) costs.
 We may publish some, or all, of this information on our website or communicate it to our members in other ways, as a service to our members, including by sharing it through other websites we partner with.

-We may also collect and use or disclose personal information of other individuals other than members or providers, such as guardians or other authorised individuals or carers, representatives of third party service providers, HCF officers and directors, prospective employees and members of the public, in order to provide our products and services, administer our business, manage job applications, comply with applicable laws and provide various promotional offers.
+We may also collect and use or disclose personal information of other individuals other than members or providers, such as guardians or other authorised individuals or carers, representatives of third party service providers, HCF officers and directors, prospective employees and members of the public, in order to provide our products and services, administer our business, manage job applications (including conducting background checks), comply with applicable laws and provide various promotional offers.

 REQUESTS TO STOP DIRECT MARKETING FROM US

-We may communicate with you by telephone, electronically or mail, about our current and new products and services, including participation in any programs we develop.
+We may communicate with you by phone, electronically or mail, about our current and new products and services, including participation in any programs we develop.

 You may ask us at any time to stop sending you direct marketing information or being contacted by or on our behalf, in a particular way or at all.
 You can do this by: